Skip to main content

 Student eligibility for participation in the Federal Work-Study program is awarded on the basis of need.
 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process for consideration for this assistance.

-Awards range from $2,200 to $3,600 for the academic year.
+Awards range from $2,900 to $3,750 for the academic year.
 It is not a guaranteed salary, but an earnings limit.
-Students must devise a schedule with their employers based on this limit and their hourly pay to ensure that this limit will not be exceeded before the end of the academic year.
+Under specific circumstances, some students may be considered for additional FWS funding.
+Students should devise a schedule with their employer(s) based on their FWS amount and their hourly wage for the academic year.

 Employment Options

 Students are responsible for finding their own work-study employment.
-Jobs are available both on and off-campus.
-A work-study job fair is held at the beginning of each school year, and a current listing of available jobs can be found on the Federal Work-Study Office website.
+Jobs are available both on and off-campus within the Evanston community.
+A work-study job fair is held at the beginning of each school year.

 Non-Work-Study Options